 Content creation is what happens behind the scenes.
 It's how Google can offer the perfect answer to your problem.
 It's the videos you watch on YouTube after a tough day.

 Content creation is also what helps people discover your business, brand, and products.

-From your perspective as a marketer or business owner, content helps you attract, engage, and delight prospects and customers, bring new visitors to your site, and ultimately, generate revenue for your company.
+And that content helps you attract, engage, and delight prospects and customers.
+It brings new visitors to your site and ultimately generates revenue for your company.

 In other words, if you're not creating content, then you're behind the curve.

 Content creation is the process of generating topic ideas that appeal to your buyer persona, creating written or visual content around those ideas, and making that information accessible to your audience as a blog, video, infographic, or other content formats.